Veni Emmanuel (with brass ensemble)

 Arrangement of 'O Come, O Come, Emmanuel' for SATB choir (also SSAB version), Organ and Brass Ensemble (2 trumpets, horn, 2 trombones, tuba).

 Read Cynthia Downes' acount of the premiere

-This work was commissioned by the Choir of Hereford Cathedral and first performed there on 15th December 1979 by the Hereford Choral Society, the Choristers of Hereford Cathedral, Robert Green (organ) and the Birmingham School of Music Brass Ensemble (director Frank Downes), conducted by Roy Massey.
+This beautiful arrangement was commissioned by the Choir of Hereford Cathedral and first performed there on 15th December 1979 by the Hereford Choral Society, the Choristers of Hereford Cathedral, Robert Green (organ) and the Birmingham School of Music Brass Ensemble (director Frank Downes), conducted by Roy Massey.
 Our daughter Paula was born on December 13th.
-I write an account of the day of her birth here.
+I write an account of the day of her birth and this premiere here.

 Meridian Singers Christmas Concert

-An instrumental arrangement by me was performed on 23rd December 2018,
+The instrumental arrangement by me, performed on 23rd December 2018,

 by Hagley Community Orchestra, with Rev Richard Newton (organ) and